rsynthbio

 researchers to easily access AI-generated transcriptomic data for

-various modalities including bulk RNA-seq, single-cell RNA-seq,
+various modalities including bulk RNA-seq and single-cell RNA-seq.

-Alternatively, you can AI generate datasets from our platform website.
+Alternatively, you can AI generate datasets from our web platform.

 How to install